MohammedModather2020/MohammedModather2020/README.md

 ## Hi there 👋

- My name is <strong>Mohammed Modather </strong>, I am working as a Frontend Web Developer with more than 4+ years of experience in building websites using technologies such as HTML, CSS3, and JS.
-I can help you with the front-end development from designing to coding.
-Using the latest web standards and best practices to create efficient single-page applications (SPA), cross-browser compatible applications that comply with all UX guidelines and performance requirements. by using React JS & Next JS for mobile apps and Responsive Designing techniques in the framework.
+Experienced and Detail-Oriented Front-End Web Developer with over four years of dedicated expertise in crafting dynamic websites.
+Proficient in a range of essential technologies including HTML, CSS3, JavaScript, etc.., I have honed my skills to deliver exceptional results.
+My portfolio showcases a proven track record of successfully executing independent and collaborative projects, with a specific focus on creating captivating landing pages and comprehensive website solutions.

+My development approach revolves around staying at the forefront of industry trends, consistently utilizing the latest web standards, and adhering to best practices.
+I specialize in developing efficient Single-Page Applications (SPAs) that are not only cross-browser compatible but also fully compliant with all user experience (UX) guidelines and stringent performance requirements.
+My toolkit includes React JS and Next JS, which I expertly wield to build website-responsive that meets the demands of today's tech-savvy users.

+In addition to my technical skills, I prioritize Responsive Design techniques within the framework, ensuring that websites and applications are visually appealing and functional across various devices and screen sizes.
+My commitment to excellence extends to every aspect of the web development process, from concept to deployment, resulting in user-friendly, high-quality digital experiences that exceed expectations.

 * I know how to make almost everything responsive and work in a Mobile-first approach.